 She has asserted numerous claims to various boards of contract appeals as well as the Court of Federal Claims, and she has defended bid protests at both the state and federal level.

 She received both her B.A.
 (1991) and J.D.
 (1995) from the University of Wisconsin at Madison.
 Ms. McNulty is a member of the bars of Wisconsin, Virginia, Maryland and the District of Columbia.

-Ms. McNulty is a member of the ABA’s Forum on Construction, the Public Contracts Law Section and the Tort, Trial and Insurance Practice Section.
+Ms. McNulty is a member of the ABA’s Forum on Construction, and the Public Contracts Law Section.
 She is a member of the Virginia Bar Association's Construction Law Section and Litigation Section.
-Ms. McNulty is a member of the National Bond Claims Association.
-Ms. McNulty is a member of the Washington Building Congress, and serves on the Board of Directors of the WBC.
+Ms. McNulty is a member of the Washington Building Congress, and is a past Chairman on the Board of Directors of the WBC.
 She is former graduate of and teaches Advanced Trial Skills for the National Institute of Trial Advocacy.
 She is also a member of Phi Alpha Delta Legal Fraternity and Gamma Phi Beta Sorority.